 Other cultures used different approaches to construct sacred spaces, such as piled stones, carved or sculpted edifices, or earthen mounds.
 Some involve exquisite artwork and the incorporation of sacred symbols reflective of the site’s purpose.

-The sections below describe some of the most common types of sacred monuments found around the world.
-(Click the thumbnails to see larger example images for each of the types.)
+The gallery below describes some of the most common types of sacred monuments found around the world.
+(Click the thumbnails to read the description and see larger example images for each of the types.)

 Important alignments often occur at the solstices and equinoxes.
 Many sites are constructed so that the sun will rise, set, or reach its zenith (maximum height) in alignment with a certain part of the monument at these special times of the year.

 For example, at Stonehenge the rising sun at the summer solstice shines directly into the center of the altar, between two heel stones, and the sun at its zenith shines directly overhead the monument.
 At Giza in Egypt, during the spring Equinox, the sun sets directly between the two largest pyramids and appears to crown the sphinx.
 Similarly at the spring equinox, the sun climbs and crowns the tallest tower at the temple of Angkor Wat.